 Elsa Chung’s Hotwire booking goes “awry” after her promo code doesn’t work and the hotel isn’t what she expected.
 What should she do?

-Question: I recently used Hotwire for the first time to book a hotel in Honolulu.
+I recently used Hotwire for the first time to book a hotel in Honolulu.
 I downloaded the Hotwire app, because it said I could use a promo code for $25 off.
-I saw a 3.5-star Waikiki hotel, and I thought it was a pretty good deal.
+The 3.5-star Waikiki hotel looked like a pretty good deal.

 The representative said that all sales were final, and therefore she couldn’t apply the promo code.
 I said I was not asking for a refund — I just wanted to apply the promo code.
 She said there was nothing she could do.

 The second problem was with the hotel’s star rating.
 I thought I had purchased a three-night stay in a 3.5-star hotel.
 When the hotel was revealed, I saw that it was the Vive Hotel Waikiki.
 I started looking at the hotel on TripAdvisor, Travelocity and Orbitz, and I noticed that it was listed as a three-star hotel, except by Travelocity, which listed it as 3.5 stars.

 I wrote to Hotwire, and it replied that it was “confident” in its rating.
 I’m not.
 I paid more for the hotel than I thought I would, and I got less.
 Can you help? — Elsa Chung, Vancouver, Canada